 - ACT Pelvic Mesh Service

 Canberra Health Services has established a dedicated multidisciplinary team-based service for ACT women experiencing complications that may be related to pelvic mesh.
 The team includes dedicated medical, nursing, pelvic physiotherapy and pain psychology staff.
+Find out more about this service on the Canberra Health Services website.

 Inclusion criteria, woman or person: